Skip to Content

 Rainbow Wraps

-Rainbow Wraps Our rainbow wraps with dipping sauce are a filling and nutritious midday snack, appetizer, or light lunch.
-Plus, it’s gluten-free, dairy-free, and nut-free!
+Fresh rainbow wraps with crunchy vegetables and peanut dipping sauce are a filling and nutritious snack, appetizer, or light lunch.
+Plus, they are gluten-free and dairy-free!
+And for all you vegetable lovers, try my vegetable crudite!

-• Collard Leaves: Use collard green leaves to create a sushi-like wrap for the vegetables.
+• Collard Leaves: Use collard greens to create a sushi-like wrap for the fresh vegetables.
+Substitute with Swiss chard, romaine lettuce, butter lettuce, or rice paper.

 The full recipe with measurements is in the recipe card below.

-Cut off the end of the roll-up and set it aside.
+Step 3: Cut off the end of the roll-up and set it aside.
+Repeat the process with the remaining vegetables.

-Combine the ingredients for the sunflower sauce in a small bowl, and whisk to combine.
-Serve the rainbow wraps on a plate with the sunflower sauce.
+Step 4: Whisk the ingredients for the peanut dipping sauce in a small bowl.
+Serve the rainbow wraps on a plate with sauce on the side.

 How do you keep the rainbow wraps together?

-Tightly wrap the vegetables in large collard green leaves; this seems to do the trick!
-In my experience, collard greens are strong enough to keep the wraps together.
-If you’re concerned about them coming apart, add a thin layer of hummus before including the vegetables to maintain the structure.
+Tightly wrapping the vegetables in sturdy green collard leaves should do the trick!
+Collard green leaves are strong enough to keep the wraps together.
+If you’re concerned about them coming apart, spread a thin layer of dipping sauce, cream cheese, or hummus before adding the vegetables to maintain the structure.

 Can I make the rainbow wraps ahead of time?